Tahini Banana Bread | Gluten Free

 FAQ

 If you will eat it in a day or two, then no. Banana bread will taste best if left in an airtight container or wrapped in a beeswax wrap (or cling/saran wrap) on the bench.
-Anything left past the two days is best kept refrigerated.
+Keep anything left past the two days in the fridge.

 This will keep for 1 – 2 days on the bench, up to one week in the fridge, or for a couple of months in the freezer.